Meaningful Messages: Adjusting to a New Physical Disability

 Having a mindset where you try to be flexible with and adapt to changes as they occur, as hard as that might be, could help with your adjustment.

-There will be “good” and “bad” days
+Understand that there will be “good” and “bad” days

 Recognizing that there will be “good” days, where you feel like you are handling things well, and “bad” days, where you feel sad or angry or frustrated, is expected.